 GM Wood Division, Steelcase Inc.

-Klipa has helped steer Steelcase’s Wood division’s offerings to meet the changing work modes and trends, and building a stronger global product portfolio through sustainable manufacturing.
+Klipa helped steer Steelcase’s Wood Division’s offerings to meet the changing workplace modes and trends, and helped the contract furniture giant a stronger global product portfolio through sustainable manufacturing.

 Kevin Kuske (2009)